Asbestos: Countries where asbestos is legal

-Starting in 2014, Washington has banned asbestos in automotive brakes.

 Mexico

 Since 1970, as a result of increased regulation of asbestos in Europe and in the United States, there was a massive transfer of asbestos-processing enterprises to Mexico.
 Asbestos is used in many products – roofing, boilers, pipes, brakes, and wires, produced by over 2,000 Mexican companies, many of them subsidiaries or subcontractors of US companies, and sold throughout the Americas.
 In 2000, 58% of Mexican asbestos-containing exports went to the United States, and 40% to Central American countries and Cuba.

 Vietnam

 In Vietnam, chrysotile asbestos is not banned and is still widely used.
 Amphibole asbestos is banned from trade and use.
 Vietnam is one of the top 10 asbestos users in the world, with an annual import volume of about 65,000–70,000 tons of chrysotile.
 About 90% of the imported asbestos is used to produce about 100 million m2 of cement roofing sheets (asbestos-cement).
 According to one study, among 300 families in Yen Bai, Thanh Hoa, 85% of households use asbestos roofing sheets, but only 5% know about the negative health effects.

-However, the master plan (for construction materials development to 2020 with orientation to 2030 submitted by the Ministry of Construction to the Government in January 2014) still suggests continued use of chrysotile for a long time.
+The master plan (for construction materials development to 2020 with orientation to 2030 submitted by the Ministry of Construction to the Government in January 2014) still suggests continued use of chrysotile for a long time.